-\SUMMER BORN CHILDREN (1ST APRIL- 31ST AUGUST) - ENTRY TO RECEPTION
+SUMMER BORN CHILDREN (1ST APRIL- 31ST AUGUST) - ENTRY TO RECEPTION

 Legally, a child does not have to start school until the start of the term following their fifth birthday.
-Children born between 1 April 2019 and 31 August 2019 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2023 they should contact the home Local Authority, and any own admission authority schools, for guidance before making an application.
-Summer born applications that are delayed for a year (for entry in September 2024) will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at a child's preferred school.
+Children born between 1 April 2020 and 31 August 2020 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2024 they should contact the home Local Authority, and any own admission authority schools, for guidance before making an application.
+Summer born applications that are delayed for a year (for entry in September 2025) will be considered on a case by case basis; there is no guarantee that a place will be offered at a child's preferred school.

 If parents wish to delay their application for a Reception place they are advised to discuss their child's needs /development with their current early years or nursery provider.
-If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2023 (before the Easter break).
+If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2024 (before the Easter break).